tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 == Changelog ==
+1.1.22 - legal updates:
+   * Upon noticing that the TimeVortex was also based on USS Soverign's script and taht I had unfortuantely violated permissions, removing it from the mod.
 1.1.21 - fixes:
    * Updated hull gauge fix unrelated to this mod to be more robust.
 1.1.20 - fixes: